All Age Learning Disability Service:

-The Adult Learning Disability Service is part of the Trust's community health services to improve the health of people with a learning disability and support them to access the health care they need by:
+The Adult Learning Disability Community Health Teams aim to improve the health of people with a learning disability and support them to access the health care they need.

 We believe that people with a learning disability have a right to: